Skip to content

 What moves the number most

 The result responds to Tank Capacity (litres), Install Cost, Annual Rainfall (mm), Roof Area (sqm), and Water Cost per 1000L.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 The formula behind this